cambpaz/pricing-component/README.md

 This is a mini project I built in my free time to practice my eye for detail.
 It consist of three price boxes for a storage service.

-The design was inspired and adapted from [this Frontend Mentor challenge](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC)
+The design was inspired from [this Frontend Mentor challenge](https://www.frontendmentor.io/challenges/pricing-component-with-toggle-8vPwRMIC)

 ## Starting off 🚀

 You can fork this proyect if you want to have a copy of it in your own repository.
 If you want to have a copy in your local memory, you should either clone it or download the ZIP file.
-### Pre-requisites 📋

-Node version used: 16.13

 ## Deployment 📦